Pravargav/Amadeus/SAC/sentences/imp.md

 -> He withdrew the case due to prestige concerns.

--> Wait until the power comes back.
+-> Let’s wait until the power is back.